Updated August 7, 2023

 This lagoon-like sandy beach is sheltered by pine forests, and its blue-green shallow waters are wonderfully clear.
 Nearby is the better-known double dose of beaches at Saplunara, and for a stand-out lunch, book a table at Villa Mirosa.

 As ferry passengers leave Orebić for Korčula across the channel, they’re turning their backs on one of Croatia’s loveliest beaches.
-Trstenica’s gravelly beach stretches for a kilometre, leaving plenty of space even in high season.
+Trstenica’s gravelly beach stretches for a kilometre (0.6 miles), leaving plenty of space even in high season.

 Grab a bite to eat from one of the snack bars on the beach, and if you’re in need of shade, you’ve got cooling pine forests right behind you.
 For a bit of culture, visit Orebić’s 15th-century Franciscan monastery, which is in a lofty position overlooking the town.

-Take a 10-minute ride on a water taxi from Korčula to Badija, the largest in the Skoji archipelago.
-This forested island is ringed with pebble and rocky beaches, but one of the nicest is only about a 10-minute walk from the jetty.
+Take a ten-minute ride on a water taxi from Korčula to Badija, the largest in the Skoji archipelago.
+This forested island is ringed with pebble and rocky beaches, but one of the nicest is only about a ten-minute walk from the jetty.

 Stop for lunch at the beachside restaurant and, if you have time, explore the peaceful cloisters in the 14th-century Franciscan monastery right by the landing stage.
 You might spot some of the island’s tame deer that roam through the woods and like to say hello to visitors.
 There aren’t any shops on this Croatian island, so it’s best to bring your own supplies.